Arman Taranis: Burnley

 After leaving SønderjyskE, Taranis began training with Tjørring IF, where he uncle also was playing.
 However, as a free agent, Taranis got contacted by Burnley after being spotted during a game for the Danish U19 national team against Ireland and after a short trial spell, where he also played a friendly game against Preston North End, he signed a deal until the summer 2022 on 20 November 2020 and was registered for the U23 team.

 In March, Taranis landed unlucky and broke the collarbone during a training session, keeping him out for the rest of the season.
 In May 2021 it was announced that Taranis would be leaving the club a year before his contract expired.

-Ringkøbing IF
+Lower series clubs

 On 1 October 2021, Taranis returned to Denmark, signing with Denmark Series club Ringkøbing IF.
 He made his debut the following day, coming on as a substitute in a 2–1 away victory against Kjellerup IF.

+It was a short stay in Ringkøbing before moving to KLG Fodbold in 2022.

+FC Roskilde

+On 1 February 2024, Taranis joined Danish 2nd Division side FC Roskilde.
+With two goals in 16 appearances, Taranis contributed to Roskilde's promotion to the 2024-25 Danish 1st Division.

+In early February 2025, it emerged in the media that Roskilde had allowed Taranis to travel to Portugal as a move to Boavista was in the works.
+However, the club had a transfer ban in place, which both parties hoped would be lifted before the transfer deadline.
+When that didn’t happen, the deal fell through.

+Degerfors IF

+On 14 August 2025 it was confirmed, that Taranis had been sold to Swedish Allsvenskan club Degerfors IF, signing a deal until the end of 2028.